Sizing

 Ramps are the engine.
 They are bounded ranges expressed with clamp(min, preferred, max).

-core.size.ramp.ui.1..8— small→medium objects such as icons and identitycore.size.ramp.layout.1..6— medium→large structural bounds such as surfaces
+core.sizing.ramp.ui.1..8— small→medium objects such as icons and identitycore.sizing.ramp.layout.1..6— medium→large structural bounds such as surfaces

 Rule: semantic fluid tokens (